Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 + 4 French soldiers?

-There's also a Frithjof Berg from Jægstedt, Trondheim listed in the newspaper, not found in the book mentioned above.
+There's also a Frithjof Berg from Jægstedt, Trondheim listed in the newspaper, not included in the book mentioned above.

 Related external link:

-- 11are commemorated at this memorial for seamen in Stavern, Norway (middle names and birthdates are included).
+Stavern Memorial commemorations - 11 Norwegians are commemorated at this memorial for seamen in Stavern, Norway.
 Some of the names are spelt a little differently.
-Also, the captain is listed as Otto Emil Pedersen from Lista (his full name may have been Otto Emil Pedersen Tjørve).
+Also, the captain is listed as Otto Emil Pedersen from Lista (his full name may have been Otto Emil Pedersen Tjørve?).

 Back to Bravore on the "Ships starting with B" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info. - ref My sources.
+The text on this page was compiled with the help of: Partial Voyage Record, received from D. Kindell, based on Arnold Hague's database, "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info. - ref My sources.

 Be